arcfox72/ArcsDefaultHud/README.md

 About
 -------

 An improved Default TF2 Hud with health numbers on Target ID, clearer Damage Text, and a cleaner scoreboard.
-Works on all resolutions.
+Works across all game modes and resolutions.

 To Download
 --------